0x3at/django-structure-explorer-vscode/README.md

 - **URL Patterns**: Explore URL patterns and their associated views
 - **Settings Explorer**: Browse through your Django settings
 - **Property Method Support**: Identifies and displays @property methods in models
+- **Recursive Project Root Identification**: Identifies the Django project root, even if contained in subdirectories of the Workspace Folder

 ## Why Use Django Structure Explorer?